lizhanmit/learning-notes/kafka-note/kafka-note.md

 Make sure `session.timeout.ms` > `heartbeat.interval.ms` in order to make sure that your consumer is letting other consumers know you are likely still processing the messages.

-### Offsets

-Offsets are index position in the commit log that the consumer sends to the broker to let it know what messages it wants to consume from where.

-The default offset is latest.

-Offsets are always increasing for each partition.
-Even if that message is removed at a later point, the offset number will not be used again.

-Offset value is a `long` data type.

 ### Stop a Consumer

 One common use case of stopping a consumer is adding calling `close()` in consumer client code.
 This will stop the client properly and inform the broker.